lakshmannnn/tui/README.md

   npm run seed
 - If seeder fails to click the cookie banner automatically, run it headed and interact with the opened browser (the script is headed so you can click).

-Using a persistent Chrome (CDP) if Access Denied occurs
+B.Manual: Using a persistent Chrome (CDP) if Access Denied still occurs
 - Start Chrome manually with the seeded profile and remote debugging:
   PowerShell:
   "C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222 --user-data-dir="C:\Automation\Playwright\tui\user-data" --no-first-run --no-default-browser-check